Nischay2312/ImageSend/README.md

 # Updates
 Log of what was done throughout the timeline of the project.
 ***
+<b>May 18, 2022:<b><br>
+* Introduced Image download functionality.
+Python script periodically checks the server for a new image, once there is one, it downloads it.
+Now further modifications include processing it.
+* Added options to use external WiFi network or ESP's soft access point to host the web server.
+* Implemented ESP WiFi connection timeout.
+If the ESP does not connect to the specified WiFi network within 5 seconds, the firmware resets the board.

 <b>May 14, 2022:</b><br>
 * Added functionality to read HTML pages from SD Card.
 Therby adding more flexiblity for better and more <b><u><i>colourful</i></u></b> web pages.
 Just change the SAVE_SD to 1 to enable SD card.
 * All the website resources are in the SD card folder.
 Just copy contents of that to the root of your SD card.